garrandall/popular-music-data/tracks/kissin--time-bobby-rydell.md

 Oh, oh 'cause summertime is kissin' time USA
 So press your tasty lips to mine
-Sweeter than wine and feels so fine, wa-hoo!!
+Sweeter than wine and feels so fine, wa-hoo!

 Mmm, 'cause summertime is kissin' time USA
-So treat me right, a-don't-a make-a me fight
+So treat me right, a-dont-a make-a me fight
 The Battle of New Orleans tonight

 They're kissin' in drive-ins, you too, Baltimore